 In April and May 2016, we entered into warrant exchange agreements with certain warrant holders pursuant to which the warrant holders exchanged outstanding warrants to purchase an aggregate of 41,649 shares of our common stock for an aggregate of 31,238 shares of our unregistered common stock.
-As we had with similar transactions during the quarter ended March 31, 2016, we accounted for these transactions as warrant modifications, resulting in our recognition of \$40,300 in noncash expense in the quarter ended June 30, 2016.
-Warrant modification expense in the quarter ended June 30, 2015 reflects the impact of June 2015 strategic reductions in the exercise price of certain outstanding warrants, generally from \$30.00 per share to \$10.00 per share.
+As we had with similar prior transactions, we accounted for these transactions as warrant modifications, resulting in our recognition of approximately \$40,000 in noncash expense in the quarter ended June 30, 2016.
+We had no such transactions during the quarter ended June 30, 2017.